Burton Rover Review And Buying Advice

 80% of outdoor sports products are not listed or sold online.

 Our team has relationships with hundreds of local snowboarding and outdoor sports shops.

 We'll call the shops and email you a list of stores along with pricing and availability.

 Get custom advice from Good Ride editors James and Steph.

 Burton Rover 2016 - 2013 Review by The Good Ride

-The Burton Rover is relatively new and it seems like it a stepped up version of the Fiend.
+The Burton Rover is relatively new and it seems like it a stepped-up version of the Fiend.
 It looks old school with traditional lacing but has a lot of modern tech going on everywhere else.
-The 2016 has one change from the 14 and 15 Rovers which is the liner.
+2016 has one change from the 14 and 15 Rovers which is the liner.
 It’s now imprint 3 instead of imprint 4.
 This means that it’s easier to break in but doesn’t last quite as long as the closed cell foam imprint 4.

 Flex: Pretty middle ground flex to maybe a hint towards medium/stiff.